hjgraca/hjgraca.github.io-old/_posts/2015-05-12-AspNet5-OSX-Setup-Troubleshoot.markdown

 Follow the instructions provided by the generator, and go to the folder of your new app.

-Run `sudo dnu restore` to download and install the necessary nuget packages.
+Run `dnu restore` or if you need elevated permissions `sudo dnu restore --allow-root` to download and install the necessary nuget packages.

 ### If dnu not found ###